badujgenti/tipcalculator/README.md

 Thanks for checking out this .

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+**I made this project with a a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge